smic73/munin-boolberry/README.md

     Adapt it to your setup and avoid using `root`.

+Before install check every script and modify with your correct path.
+Ex: /home/mickey/.boolb

 1. Restart the *munin-node* daemon with `systemctl restart munin-node` or `/etc/init.d/munin-node restart`.

 1. Done.
 You should now start to see a new section *boolb* in your Munin pages with the corresponding graphs.